BWFischer/Interrogas/README.md

 Additionally, Interrogas incorporates several administrative features that make managing the data easy.
 Further, Interrogas offers a variety of survey and mapping option features to help clarify the vast amount of information collected during the election cycles.”

 Interrogas is an MVP and due to the propietary nature of the code I can only provide snippets of my code.
-This respository contains SQL, .NET and React code forthe Pollsters Feature,
+This respository contains the essence of my SQL, .NET and React code for the Pollsters Feature.